dagronf/Bitmap/README.md

 ### Immutable

 Immutable functions work on a copy of the bitmap and return the copy.
+The original bitmap (which can be a `let` variable remains untouched.

+Immutable function variations are named with 'ing' in the title, such as `tinting()` or `scaling()`.

 ```swift
 // Load an image, rotate it and convert it to grayscale